AbemKW/EXAIM-MedGemma-Impact/README.md

 - **LLM-powered event-driven summarization:** The buffer uses an LLM to intelligently decide when to trigger summarization based on trace content, not just a static threshold.
 Summarization triggers when thoughts complete, topics change, or sufficient context accumulates.
 - **Multi-agent support:** Traces are tagged by agent ID and summarized in context, allowing multiple specialized agents to contribute to a single reasoning workflow.
 - **Streaming token support:** `TokenGate` provides intelligent chunking of streaming tokens with configurable word thresholds (whitespace-delimited), boundary detection, and timeout mechanisms.
-- **Structured summaries:** Summaries are generated as structured `AgentSummary` objects with fields optimized for medical reasoning:
+- **Structured summaries:** Summaries are generated as structured `AgentSummary` objects with fields optimized for medical reasoning and aligned with SBAR/SOAP documentation standards:
-  - `agents`: List of agent IDs involved
-  - `action`: Brief action statement (max 100 chars)
+  - `status_action`: Concise description of system/agent activity (max 150 chars)
-  - `reasoning`: Concise reasoning explanation (max 200 chars)
+  - `key_findings`: Minimal clinical facts driving the reasoning step (max 180 chars)
-  - `findings`: Key clinical findings or recommendations (max 150 chars, optional)
-  - `next_steps`: Suggested next actions (max 100 chars, optional)
+  - `differential_rationale`: Leading diagnostic hypotheses and rationale (max 210 chars)
+  - `uncertainty_confidence`: Model/system uncertainty representation (max 120 chars)
+  - `recommendation_next_step`: Specific diagnostic/therapeutic/follow-up step (max 180 chars)
+  - `agent_contributions`: List of agents and their contributions (max 150 chars)
 - **Character limit enforcement:** Automatic truncation ensures summaries remain concise and physician-friendly.
 - **Medical/clinical focus:** Prompts and summaries are optimized for physician understanding of multi-agent clinical reasoning.
 - **Simple async API:** Add traces and get summaries with a single async method call.